jarofghosts/jut/README.md

 * `--version, -v` Print current version
 * `--help, -h` Print help

+## notes

+in order to support searching for "deep-requires", (such as `module-name/sub-module`) searching for a "local" file (such as `../../module-name/sub-module`) requires a leading `./` in the module name.

 ## as a module

 `jut(['array', 'of', 'module', './names']) -> TransformStream`